Paul-Ndirangu/Web3Clubs-Rust-Cohort/README.md

 ## Introduction

-This repository is part of my learning journey wit Web3Clubs Rust Corhot.
+This repository is part of my learning journey with Web3Clubs Rust Corhot.